Messi or Ronaldo. Who you got?

 - Check out our new GIVEMESPORT homepage

-Both have won five Ballon d’Ors and are the all-time record goalscorers at Barcelona and Real Madrid respectively.
+Messi has won six Ballon d'Or awards, Ronaldo has five.
+Both are the all-time record goalscorers at Barcelona and Real Madrid respectively.

 But a group of computer scientists from Belgium claim to have found the definitive formula to determine who the better player is.